ekairos/studiofx/README.md

 ## License

-See the LICENSE.md file for license rights and limitations (MIT).
+See the [LICENSE.md](./LICENSE.md) file for license rights and limitations (MIT).

+## Credits

+### Code

+Tanks to Eric A. Meyer for the [resetCSS](./src/css/resetCSS.css) file, used to smooth appearance differences between browsers.

+### Media

+Graphic elements were created by Gareth Sciarrone.
+Photographs and material in the gallery section are copyrighted Gareth Sciarrone except for the following:
+London Olympic 2012:  © International Olympic Committee,
+Acts Of Godfrey : © Acts of Godfrey Limited,
+Ptouch : © Brother Industries, Ltd,
+Motat : © Copyright MOTAT (Museum of Transport and Technology).